vikaslamba99/vikaslamba.github.io/_posts/2022-01-15-Polarized-Fractal-Efficiency.md

 df['PFE'] = df['PFE'].ewm(span=5, adjust=False).mean()
 ```

-> Below is the Python code to generate and plot a Kock snowflake curve.
+> Below is the Python code to generate and plot a Kock snowflake curve. :snowflake:

 ``` py
 import matplotlib.pyplot as plt